-The use of zone program integrity contractor (ZPIC) audits as a means to crack down on waste, fraud, and abuse in the Medicare and Medicaid system have steadily increased over the past decade.
+The use of zone program integrity contractor (UPIC) audits as a means to crack down on waste, fraud, and abuse in the Medicare and Medicaid system have steadily increased over the past decade.

 With stakes as high as these, it’s critical for any provider and business operating in the health care space to create proactive safeguards that minimize their risks for audits, investigations, and prosecution – and to prepare for any audit that does come their way.
-At Hendershot, Cannon & Hisey, P.C., our health care attorneys do just that for clients throughout Texas and beyond.
+At Hendershot Cowart P.C., our health care attorneys do just that for clients throughout Texas and beyond.

-ZPIC audits originated from the Health Insurance Portability and Accountability Act (HIPPA), which created the Medicare Integrity Program as a means for helping the Centers for Medicare and Medicaid (CMS) better identify waste, abuse, and fraud.
+UPIC audits originated from the Health Insurance Portability and Accountability Act (HIPAA), which created the Medicare Integrity Program as a means for helping the Centers for Medicare and Medicaid (CMS) better identify waste, abuse, and fraud.
 As a result, program safety contractors were created by the CMS to more effectively perform and execute various safeguard functions.

 With the passing of the Medicare Modernization Act in 2003, CMS was forced to reform its contracting policies, and replaced fiscal intermediaries with a different type of administrative entity – Medicare administrative contractors (MACs).